ShibeFaceSkrill/dogeparty/_posts/2022-06-19-top-NFT-on-Dogecoin.md

 <p>Before we move onto the top collections, we'll quickly review <a href="#nft-on-dogecoin">history of Dogeparty</a>, and <b>how to buy Dogecoin NFT</b> using <a href="#dispensers-how-they-work">Dogeparty dispensers</a>.</p>

 <div class="alert alert-warning" role="alert">
   The following is my personal analysis of the NFT minted on the Dogecoin blockchain.
 It should not be construed as investment advice.
-Take any investment decisions at your own risk.<br><br>
+Invest based on this information at your own risk.
+DYOR!<br><br>

-  Full disclosure, I have purchased around $250USD, worth of Dogeparty assets, some of which are included among the collections featured in this article.
-See also: <u><a href="https://dogeparty.xchain.io/address/DH1293j9GQeDwuKBJkDpdWRX5YGEWw2JBY">ShibeFaceSkrill Dogeparty Treasury</a></u>.
+  Disclosure, I have purchased around $250USD, worth of Dogeparty assets, some of which are included among the collections (and dispensers where noted) featured in this article. <b>See also</b>: <u><a href="https://dogeparty.xchain.io/address/DH1293j9GQeDwuKBJkDpdWRX5YGEWw2JBY">ShibeFaceSkrill Treasury</a></u>.
 </div>

 <h2>Contents</h2>